almasen/n-digit-token/README.md

 ### Star this project

-If you can't support `n-digit-token` financially, please consider giving the project a [GitHub:star:](https://github.com/almasen/n-digit-token) to help its discoverability.
+If you can't support `n-digit-token` financially, but you've found it useful, please consider giving the project a [GitHub:star:](https://github.com/almasen/n-digit-token) to help its discoverability.
 Thank you!

 ### Contributing